OffchainLabs/community-helm-charts/charts/nitro/README.md

 `node.inbox-reader.check-delay` | duration                                                                 the maximum time to wait between inbox checks (if not enough new blocks are found) | `1m0s`
 `node.inbox-reader.default-blocks-to-read` | uint                                                          the default number of blocks to read at once (will vary based on traffic by default) | `100`
 `node.inbox-reader.delay-blocks` | uint                                                                    number of latest blocks to ignore to reduce reorgs | None
-`node.inbox-reader.hard-reorg` | erase future transactions in addition to overwriting existing ones on reorg | None `node.inbox-reader.max-blocks-to-read` | uint                                                              if adjust-blocks-to-read is enabled, the maximum number of blocks to read at once | `2000`
+`node.inbox-reader.max-blocks-to-read` | uint                                                              if adjust-blocks-to-read is enabled, the maximum number of blocks to read at once | `2000`
 `node.inbox-reader.min-blocks-to-read` | uint                                                              the minimum number of blocks to read at once (when caught up lowers load on L1) | `1`
 `node.inbox-reader.read-mode` | string                                                                     mode to only read latest or safe or finalized L1 blocks.
 Enabling safe or finalized disables feed input and output.
 Defaults to latest.
 Takes string input, valid strings- latest, safe, finalized | `latest`